Grain Free Cat Food: What You Need to Know

-Grain free cat food is just what its name describes–a cat food made free of grains.
-Common grains found in cat food include wheat, corn gluten meal, and rice.
+Grain-free cat food is just what its name describes — a cat food made free of grains.
+Common grains found in cat food include wheat, corn, oats, barley and rice.

-Most cats don't require a grain free food.
-But there are some cats who do have a need, such as cats with a veterinarian-diagnosed grain allergy.
-Cats with diagnosed grain allergies are unusual, however.
+Most cats don't require grain-free food and cats with diagnosed grain allergies are unusual.
 In a study published in Veterinary Dermatology, corn was found to be one of the least likely sources of food allergy in a cat.
 Of the 56 cats in the study with food allergies, corn was responsible for four cases of allergy issues.
-Forty-five cats, meanwhile, suffered from allergies associated with eating beef, dairy, and/or fish.
+Forty-five cats, meanwhile, suffered from allergies associated with eating beef, dairy and/or fish.
 So how can you know if your cat has a food allergy?
-PetMD identifies possible symptoms to a food allergy as:
+Some possible signs of a food allergy include: